The Wisdom of Wuji

 Wuji Foundation

-Begin in the profound stillness of Wuji.
-Master standing meditation (Zhan Zhuang), natural breathing, and the essential principles that anchor all authentic practice.
+Begin with standing meditation (Zhan Zhuang), natural breathing, and essential posture.

 Beginner's Path